portellam/vfio-script/README.md

                             DRIVERS is a comma delimited list of text.

-  -v|--vfio-pci-ids HWIDS   Specify which devices' IDs to blacklist.
+  -V|--vfio-pci-ids HWIDS   Specify which devices' IDs to blacklist.

                             HWIDS is a comma delimited list of text.